golang-cz/textcase/README.md

 [![GoDoc Widget]][GoDoc]

-Golang pkg to convert any text input to camelCase, PascalCase or snake_case via a fast state machine parser.
+Golang pkg to convert any text input to camelCase, PascalCase or snake_case naming convention.
 Removes all whitespaces and special characters.
 Supports Unicode characters.

 ## Usage
 ```go